rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

 Let's go deeper Food Lovers or should I say *Deep Food Lovers*  😋

-# 1. download the data
+# 1. Download the data
 We download raw data from source and unzip it.
 ```
 # download raw data